-Any employee whose job-related injury or illness will prevent them from reporting to work following the initial injury or accident should contact their supervisor and Risk Management Services immediately to ensure their absence is reported in accordance with their worker's compensation claim.
+Any employee whose job-related injury or illness will prevent them from reporting to work following the initial injury or accident should contact their performance manager and Risk Management Services immediately to ensure their absence is reported in accordance with their worker's compensation claim.
+If an employee needs to be absent for an extended period of more than five days, please refer to the Employee Handbook Part 5 for detailed information on Leaves and Absences in accordance with Human Resources policies.
+While on leave, payroll and benefits may be affected; contact the Payroll and Benefits Departments for more information.